Will Ricky Rubio Be Traded From Timberwolves Before NBA Trade Deadline?

 New York Knicks

-Despite all the negative press, the New York Knicks have received in recent weeks, they’re still a team with many holes to fill.
-Derrick Rose is talented but not what the team needs at this point because he doesn’t really have a pass first mentality.
-Not to mention Rose is only playing on a one-year contract and will probably be plying his trade with another team next season.
+Despite all the negative press that the New York Knicks have received in recent weeks, they’re still a team with many holes to fill.
+Derrick Rose is talented, but not what the team needs at this point because he doesn’t really have a pass-first mentality.
+Not to mention that Rose is only playing on a one-year contract and will probably be plying his trade with another team next season.

-Ricky Rubio would be a great fit alongside phenomenal second-year forward Kristaps Porzingis and since he’s only 26 years old, Rubio could still fit into the organization’s timeline for building the team around Porzingis.
-The Wolves would probably have to take on Derrick Rose’s expiring contract in order to make a deal work but that’s probably not out of the question depending on how badly the team wants to move Rubio.
+Ricky Rubio would be a great fit alongside phenomenal second-year forward Kristaps Porzingis, and since he’s only 26-years-old, Rubio could still fit into the organization’s timeline for building the team around Porzingis.
+The Wolves would probably have to take on Derrick Rose’s expiring contract in order to make a deal work, but that’s probably not out of the question depending on how badly the team wants to move Rubio.

 With the NBA trade deadline right around the corner, the Minnesota Timberwolves only have a couple of weeks to weigh their options and come up with a plan to move Ricky Rubio, if they move him at all.
 Minnesota could very well keep Rubio in the fold but with all the teams in need of a quality starting point guard, they will probably at least test the waters to see what assets they can get in return for him.
 Things should become a lot clearer before February 23 and then we will have a better understanding of what the team wants to do with Rubio.